ashkanans/text-similarity-and-clustering/README.md

 #### 4. Cumulative Distribution of Jaccard Similarities

-The cumulative distribution plot compares how similarity scores are distributed:
+The cumulative distribution plot compares how similarity scores are distributed

-- **Naïve** leads in identifying pairs with scores above 0.95.
-- **LSH and DataSketch** produce more consistent results over the full range of similarities, with smoother cumulative curves.

 ![Cumulative Distribution of Jaccard Similarities](files/text_similarity/Cumulative%20Distribution%20of%20Jaccard%20Similarities.png)